fshowalter/movielog-archive/reviews/kingsman-the-secret-service-2015.md

 :date: 2015-02-19
 :imdb_id: tt2802144
 :grade: C+
 :pull_quote: "In the end, _Kingsman: The Secret Service_ is nothing more than an adolescent male super-spy fantasy.
-That's not to say that its bad."
+That said, it’s not bad."
 ---
 _Kingsman: The Secret Service_ tells the story of a young man named Gary who goes by Eggsy.
 We’re never told how he got this nickname.
 The film is full of superfluous bits like this, but this one is easy to ignore.